 Mobility Flexibility Training: It Must Be Consistent:

-It needs to be part of your routine, for stretching to be as effective as possible.
 This isn’t something which you do for a few weeks and after that move on.
-Regular stretching and flexibility work—along with cardiovascular exercise and strength training —will assist you to take good care of your own body for years to come.
+It needs to be part of your routine for stretching to be as effective as possible.
+Regular stretching and flexibility work—along with cardiovascular exercise and strength training —will assist you in taking good care of your own body for years to come.

 Limited Range of Motion Prevention:

-Range of motion exercises specifically target joint flexibility.
-Range of motion exercises can be done with a physical therapist, chiropractor and a qualified fitness trainer.
+Range of motion exercises specifically targets joint flexibility.
+Range of motion exercises can be done with a physical therapist, chiropractor, and a qualified fitness trainer.
 Your doctor or physical therapist can also tell you about exercises that you can easily do at home.
 These can help maintain and or improve joint flexibility along with overall freedom and ease of movement.